savarin/rateflask/README.md

 rateflask
 ========

-rateflask calculates the rate of return at inception of a Lending Club loan using Random Forests.
+Predicting the rate of return at inception of a Lending Club loan with Random Forests

-The training data is the set of 3-year loans issued between 2012 and 2014.
-The model is validated against 3-year loans issued between 2009 and 2011.
+Analysis of Lending Club data tend to focus on loans that have already matured.
+Matured loans, however, comprise less than 10% of loans issued.
+This conundrum inspired me to create a new methodology that enables loan comparisons be made, regardless as to whether the loan has matured, is ongoing or yet to be issued.
+The methodology involves using Random Forests to predict the expected loan payment for a particular month, then aggregated across the whole period to give a single rate of return metric.
+This allows 90% of loans issued be used as training data, and the set of matured loans as validation.

 ### Requirements
 * numpy 1.9.0
 * pandas 0.14.1
 * scikit-learn 0.14.1
-* lendingclub 0.14.1
+* lendingclub 0.1.8
 * pymongo 2.8
 * psycopg2 2.5.3
 * dill 0.2.2